aralroca/aralroca.com/posts/how-to-draw-gears-in-webgl.md

 ## Identifying shapes

 The gears we want to draw are composed of **circles**.
-Among these circles there are certain varieties: circle with teeth, circle with colored border and circle filled with a color.
+Among these circles there are certain varieties: a circle with teeth, a circle with colored border and circle filled with a color.

 <figure align="center">
   <img src="/images/blog-images/gear-shapes.png" alt="Indentifying gear shapes" class="center" />
   <figcaption><small>Fig 2: three different circles</small></figcaption>
 </figure>

-Therefore, this confirms that we can draw these gears by drawing circles but, as we saw in the previous article, in WebGL you can only rasterize triangles, points and lines...
+Therefore, this confirms that we can draw these gears by drawing circles but, as we saw in the previous article, in WebGL you can only rasterize triangles, points, and lines...
 So, what's the difference between these circles and how can we make each of them?

 ### Circle with border